wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

    resolver MUST verify the contents of the root zone using the ZONEMD
    {{RFC8976}} record contained within it.
 Note that this REQUIRES verification of the ZONEMD record using DNSSEC {{BCP0237}} and the configured root key trust anchor.
+Once the zone data has been verified as being the IANA root zone, the resolver can begin operation using the steps defined in {{RFC8806}} can be followed.

+/* ED(WH): I think this must be a biz and actually replace 8806, because other 8806 is an experimental protocol still */

 5. The resolver MUST check the sources in step 1 at a regular interval to identify when a new copy of the root zone is available.
 This